 The best way to avoid the effects of cold weather on your health is to stay warm and heated up.
 You should avoid exposing yourself to cold foods and drinks as well as stay inside heated rooms.
 However, a lot of the times when people experience jaw pains, it's usually accompanied by other symptoms such as headache and a painful neck, which indicates a Temporomandibular Joint Disorder (TMD).

 The wiser decision would be to get checked and treated by a certified dentist before simple cold weather pains turn into a major oral health problem.
-Visit our clinic today and get examined thoroughly as you get more information on the topic.
+Visit our clinic today and call (512) 351-7653 to get examined thoroughly as you get more information on the topic.

 ORAL SURGERY SPECIALISTS OF AUSTIN